Interpretable Early Warnings using Machine Learning in an Online Game-experiment

 \section{Discussion}

 This work is, to our knowledge, the first machine-learning-based early warning indicator for transitions in a large-scale human social system.
 Some machine learning prediction systems using large empirical datasets have outperformed ours in fields such as medicine~\cite{gaoMachineLearningBased2020, hylandEarlyPredictionCirculatory2020}.
-However, social systems present unique challenges due to the high dimensionality of human behavior and the lack of comprehensive datasets.
+However, social systems present unique challenges because human behavior depends on many interacting factors and lacks comprehensive datasets.
 Decision trees using the r/place dataset tackle both these challenges while providing data-driven insights on the complexity of social dynamics that analytical models cannot offer.

 We extract human-readable warning signals from the SHAP analysis of predictions.
 Many dynamical behaviors, rather than single, generic early warning signals, are found to indicate incoming transitions.
 These behaviors might apply to transitions in other socio-ecological systems and inform their managers.
 Some of our findings confirm intuitions from other approaches; for example, innovation has been discussed as contributing to adaptation and sustainability transitions~\cite{makitieDigitalInnovationsContribution2023}, but also as being insufficient preceding the collapse of ancient societies~\cite{tainterCollapseComplexSocieties1988, mascarenoCriticalTransitionsEcosystems2022}.
 Closer to the theoretical origins of critical slowing down~\cite{levinPhaseTransitionsTheory2023, wisselUniversalLawCharacteristic1984}, the higher risk of transition for simpler images also evokes the reduction of dimensionality due to power law dynamics close to second-order critical transitions.